easydatapy/easytxt/README.rst

     >>> pt.sentences
     ['First param.', 'Second param.']

-In cases when we want to disable this behaviour we can set parameter ``split_inline_breaks`` to ``False``.
+In cases when we want to disable this behaviour, we can set parameter ``split_inline_breaks`` to ``False``.

     >>> test_text = '- first param - second param'